JonathanBerkeley/Destroject/README.md

 After running the first time through command-line, it will save the last entered process.
 To inject into the same process again, the injector can just be run directly.
+To inject into a different process, do Step 3 again.